KOSD Board Officers

 Maung Tin Win has been involved with the Karen community in San Diego since 2007.
 His family was one of a few Karen families resettled in San Diego for the first time.
 He lived in Mae La Karen refugee camp before moving to the U.S. where he was active working with community.
 He is one of the most dedicated leaders who really care about the community.

-After living in Mae La Karen refugee camp for more than 15 years, Nue Nue has been involved in the community of refugees from Burma since 2008.
-In Mae La camp, he was operating a family business to sell items in the community.
-As a father of 4 great children who have graduated or are currently attending local colleges, he brings wisdom and insights on how to involve children’s education when parents have language barriers.
+After living in Mae La Karen refugee camp for more than 15 years, Thager Ler has been involved in the community of refugees from Burma in San Diego since 2008.
+As a father of two great children, he helps the KOSD by sharing his experiences and wisdom on how to involve children’s education when parents have language barriers.